Crop Injury in Alfalfa

 Bee netting protecting mandarins from cross pollination

 Dr. Jay Rosenheim’s research team, Dept of Entomology and Nematology, UC Davis, has mined thousands of citrus grower and pest control advisor records to look for trends in pest numbers and fruit damage.
-They discovered that early season pests of citrus were abundant in ‘Tango’ and ‘W. Murcott Afourer’ orchards, but the level of damage at harvest was very low.
-Post doctoral scholar Dr. Bodil Cass and graduate student Hanna Kahl conducted a series of field tests at Lindcove REC and determined that these cultivars of citrus are naturally unattractive to katydids and earwigs that feed on the rind of newly forming citrus fruits.
-They also found that citrus thrips populations are lower and less damaging in these cultivars.
+They discovered that early-season pests of citrus were abundant in ‘Tango’ and ‘W. Murcott Afourer’ orchards, but the level of damage at harvest was very low.
+Postdoctoral scholar Dr. Bodil Cass and graduate student Hanna Kahl conducted a series of field tests at Lindcove REC and determined that these cultivars of citrus are naturally unattractive to katydids and earwigs that feed on the rind of newly forming citrus fruits.
+They also found that citrus thrips populations are smaller and less damaging in these cultivars.
 Previous studies of early-season pest damage had been carried out on navel and Valencia oranges, which are fairly susceptible to these pests.
-The news about these mandarins is being communicated to growers and pest control advisors through Lindcove REC field days, citrus industry meetings, brochures and the UC IPM Citrus Pest Management Guidelines website.
+The news about these mandarins is being communicated to growers and pest control advisors through Lindcove REC field days, citrus industry meetings, brochures, and the UC IPM Citrus Pest Management Guidelines website.
 Citrus industry knowledge of early-season pest aversion to damage of these two mandarin cultivars, which together make up 38% of California mandarin plantings, will significantly reduce pesticide use.